EIN-lab/pupillometry-matlab/README.md

 pupil-analysis
 =====

-This is an open-source MATLAB-based code bundle to measure and analysze pupil diameter changes.
+This is an open-source MATLAB-based code bundle to measure and analyze pupil diameter changes.
 Please see the [s180423_example.m](https://github.com/EIN-lab/pupil-analysis/blob/master/s180423_example.m) file for detailed instructions on how to load and analyze data.

 Getting Started
 ---------------